GitExl/CTViewer/README.md

 ## Usage

-`ctviewer [OPTIONS] --path <PATH>`
+`ctviewer [OPTIONS] <PATH>`

+Arguments:
+- `<PATH>`  The source data path.

+The source data path can be a headered or unheadered North American SNES ROM file, or the extracted contents of the `resources.bin` file from the Steam version.
+You can use the "CT Explore" utility by River Nixx (download from https://rivernyxx.com/downloads.html) to extract the data from the Steam version.

 Options:
-- `-p`, `--path <PATH>`    Source data path
 - `-w`, `--world <WORLD>`  Index of the world to load [default: -1]
 - `-s`, `--scene <SCENE>`  Index of the scene to load [default: -1]
 - `--scale <SCALE>`        Display scale [default: 4]
 - `--scale-linear`         Scale output using linear scaling
 - `-a`, `--aspect-ratio`   Set the output aspect ratio [default: 1.333]
-- `-d`, `--dump`           Dump information and debug data
+- `-d`, `--dump`           Dump information and debug data to `stdout` and `/debug_output`
 - `--no-vsync`             Disable vertical sync
 - `-h`, `--help`           Print help

 Examples:
-- `ctviewer -p ./chrono-trigger.smc -s 144`  View Denadaro North Face
+- `ctviewer -p ./chrono-trigger.smc -s 144`  View Denadaro North Face from the SNES version.
-- `ctviewer -p ./chrono-trigger.smc -w 2`    View 2100 A.D.
+- `ctviewer -p ./chrono-trigger.smc -w 2`    View 2100 A.D. from the SNES version.
 - `ctviewer -p ./ct_steam -s 1 -d`           View Chrono's Kitchen and output debug info and bitmaps from the PC version.

-The source data path can be a headered or unheadered North American SNES ROM file, or the extracted contents of the `resources.bin` file from the Steam version.
-You can use the "CT Explore" utility by River Nixx (download from https://rivernyxx.com/downloads.html) to extract the data from the Steam version.

 ## Keys